IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/setup.md

 Now you have to do the following steps:
 - Download the repository from [here](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/archive/refs/heads/main.zip), or clone it with **git clone https://github.com/IvanGiacomoni/Iot-Individual-Assignments.git**
-- Open a terminal in the dashboard folder
+- Open a terminal in the SecondAssignment/dashboard folder
 - Launch npm install
 - Launch the nodeJS server with **node index.js** or **nodemon** (if you installed it)
 - Open a terminal in the A8-node of your experiment